norberts1/hometop_ht_transceiver/README.md

 - Check the output on the installation-terminal for any errors.
 - Check the green flashing LED on the 'ht_transceiver-board'.
 If no flashing LED is visable, some errors had occurred.
-- Switch off RaspberryPi and reconnect the ht_transceiver-board' to the heater-bus.
+- Switch off RaspberryPi and reconnect the 'ht_transceiver-board' to the heater-bus.

 ## Documentation<a name="docu"></a>